The-Bevilacqua-Lab/identifying_and_analyzing_shifted_wobble/README.md

     identify_and_characterize_shifted_wobble
-      ├── data                                   #Search output from RCSB protein data bank ├── results                                #Output files from each python script ├── scripts
+      ├── data                                   #Search output from RCSB protein data bank ├── results                                #Output files from each Python script ├── scripts
-          ├── analysis_scripts                   #All python scripts and jupyter notebooks to analyze and extract structural features
+          ├── analysis_scripts                   #All Python scripts and Jupyter notebooks to extract and analyze structural features
-          ├── plot_scripts                       #All python scripts and jupyter notebooks to visualize the outputs ├── requirements.txt                       #Required python packages and libraries ├── README.md                              #This file
+          ├── plot_scripts                       #All Python scripts and Jupyter notebooks to visualize the outputs ├── requirements.txt                       #Required Python packages and libraries ├── README.md                              #This file
       ├── LICENSE
-## Instructions for each scripts
+## Instructions for each script
 ### 1. step_1_data_preparation.py
 This script will read the CSV files (custom search results from [RCSB Protein Data Bank](https://www.rcsb.org/)) stored in the directory specified by the user and output the cleaner version of the result within user-defined resolution cut-off.
 Please make sure that there are no extra CSV files with a filename starting with 'rcsb_pdb_custom_report_' except the relevant CSV files.
 ```sh